Child care allowance (Kinderbetreuungsgeld)

 Additional Earnings Possibility – Exemption Limit

-While on flat-rate childcare allowance, a parent may additionally earn up to 60 percent of the income last earned or at least up to Euro 16,200 a year.
+While on flat-rate childcare allowance, a parent may additionally earn up to 60 percent of the income last earned or at least up to Euro 18,000 (Value for 2023; before Euro 16,200) a year.

-Under the income-related allowance scheme parents may only earn an additional Euro 7,300 (2021) during the calendar year in question.
+Under the income-related allowance scheme parents may only earn an additional 7,800 Euro (Value for 2023 Value for 2022: 7,600 Euro) during the calendar year in question.

 If both parents claim child care allowance almost equally, 50:50 or at most 60:40, and each parent claims it for at least 124 days, the parents are entitled to a one-time payment of 500 Euro each after the maximum claim period and after submitting an application for this bonus.